meltano/meltano/docs/src/plugins/extractors/facebook.md

 #### Create App

-First, you will need to create a Facebook App trough the Developer Portal.
+First, you will need to create a Facebook App through the Developer Portal.

 1. Go to <https://developers.facebook.com/>.
 2. Log into Facebook if you haven't already.
 Make sure that your account is an Admin of the Ads Account you will be pulling data from.